Oscars show salutes #MeToo movement, diversity in film

 “So we salute those unstoppable spirits who kicked ass and broke through the biased perceptions of their race their genders and their ethnicities,” Hayek said.

-Sciorra added:“And on this 90th anniversary evening, when the Oscars celebrates its timeless classics, we look forward as well.”
+Sciorra added: “And on this 90th anniversary evening, when the Oscars celebrates its timeless classics, we look forward as well.”

 The piece also featured taped comments from actors and filmmakers such as Ava DuVernay, Mira Sorvino and Geena Davis.

-Pakistani-American actor and writer Kumail Nanjiani said during his clip that producers should work with women and people of color not only because they deserved representation but also“because you get rich.”
+Pakistani-American actor and writer Kumail Nanjiani said during his clip that producers should work with women and people of color not only because they deserved representation but also “because you get rich.”

 Hollywood has been roiled by the sexual misconduct scandal, which has led to dozens of once powerful men stepping down or being dropped from creative projects.